Dudley Town F.C.: Founding

-Dudley Town was founded in 1888, and in 1898 incorporated another club from the town, Dudley St John's, moving onto the latter's ground at Shavers End and entering the Birmingham & District League.
-After World War I the club was dormant for a number of years, but in 1928 it was re-formed and entered the Cradley Heath and District League, before moving on to the Worcestershire Combination.
+Dudley Town was founded in 1888, and in 1898, incorporated another club from the town, Dudley St John's, moving onto the latter's ground at Shavers End and entering the Birmingham & District League.
+After World War I, the club was dormant for a number of years, but in 1928, it was re-formed and entered the Cradley Heath and District League, before moving on to the Worcestershire Combination.

-In 1932 the club moved into the Sports Ground, which had been built as part of a project to provide work for a large number of unemployed men in the borough in the inter-war years.
-Over 16,000 people attended the opening match at what was to remain the Robins' home for fifty years.
+In 1932, the club moved into the Sports Ground, which had been built as part of a project to provide work for a large number of unemployed men in the borough in the inter-war years.
+Over 16,000 people attended the opening match at what was to remain the club's home for more than years.

 In the early 1930s, Dudley dominated the Worcestershire Combination and soon moved up to the more prestigious Birmingham League.
 Unfortunately, the club could not bear the increased financial strain and folded shortly before World War II.

 Post World War II

 After the war, the club was resurrected and progressed via the Birmingham Combination to rejoin the Birmingham League, which in 1962 was renamed the West Midlands (Regional) League.
 The club enjoyed a run to the first round of the FA Cup in the 1976–77 season, where they were drawn against York City and held them to a draw at The Sports Ground in front of a reported 5,000 fans, before losing 4–1 in a replay.

 In the 1981–82 season, the Robins were promoted to the Southern Football League Midland Division for the first time in the club's history.
 During that same season, the club installed floodlights for the first time.
 The floodlights were switched on by local hero Billy Wright.
-Reportedly Wolverhampton Wanderers even turned down a prestigious close season tour to allow Wright to perform the ceremony.
+Reportedly, Wolverhampton Wanderers even turned down a prestigious close season tour to allow Wright to perform the ceremony.
 The club also refurbished the 1,800-seat stadium and installed a VIP section, press box, and state of the art public address system.

 In the 1984–85 season, Dudley won the Southern League Midland Division to be promoted to the Southern League Premier Division for the first time, helped by strikers Brian Beresford and Brendan Drummond scoring over 50 goals between them.

 In the same year, however, days after the final game of the season was played against Stourbridge and clinching the title, mine workings under the adjacent cricket ground collapsed, leading to the Sports Ground and the club's stadium being closed down and condemned, forcing the Robins to ground share with a number of different local clubs.
-There were a number of plans over the next few years for the old ground to be made safe and enable the club's return, but this never happened and by the early 1990s it was decided that the ground would be redeveloped as a business and leisure park.
+There were a number of plans over the next few years for the old ground to be made safe and enable the club's return, but this never happened and, by the early 1990s, it was decided that the ground would be redeveloped as a business and leisure park.